dessalines/essays/us_atrocities.md

-# List of Atrocities commited by US authorities
+# List of Atrocities committed by US authorities

 *Definition: An extremely wicked or cruel act, typically one involving physical violence or injury.*